KempnerInstitute/nodelens/examples/README.md

 After running these examples:
 1. Modify `standard_alignment_experiment.py` for your own experiments
 2. Create custom YAML configs for `unified_experiment.py`
+3. Experiment with different pruning experiment types
-3. Explore the API documentation for advanced features
+4. Explore the API documentation for advanced features
-4. Create custom metrics and pruning strategies
+5. Create custom metrics and pruning strategies
-5. Use the experiment framework for systematic studies
+6. Use the experiment framework for systematic studies

 For more information, see the main documentation at `docs/`.